kleczewsky/kleczewsky/README.md

 ### 👀 Who I am ? [kleczewsky.com](https://kleczewsky.com/)
 -------------
-Hi! 👋
+Hi there! 👋

-I`m a full stack developer.
-Main technologies that I use are Laravel and React.
-I work with attention to detail to deliver and enhance features that I would be proud of.
-I strive to improve experiences of people using the web by understanding their needs and their habits.
-I take great pleasure working with new technologies, I make it my goal to improve myself and my skills.
-Always grateful for people that share their knowledge.
+I'm a passionate Full Stack Developer specializing in Laravel and React.
+I pride myself on attention to detail, ensuring every feature I deliver is something I can be proud of.
+My mission is to enhance user experiences by truly understanding their needs and habits.

+I thrive on working with cutting-edge technologies and constantly seek to improve my skills.
+I'm always grateful to those who share their knowledge, and I love being part of a community that grows together. 🚀

+Let's create something amazing! 🌟

 ### 📫 Contact